Brabb3l/Satisfactory-Modding/README.md

 PAKer packs your assets into a pak file
 SMI is a c++ project for testing purposes.

+All assets/code related to satisfactory are under copyright for Coffee Stain Studios!

 ## Instructions

 #### Creating a new Item